 Ministers' Compensation & Housing Allowance

-Question: A minister receives a salary plus a housing allowance.
-Is the housing allowance considered income?
-Where does the minister report it?
+Question: I am a minister and receive a salary plus a housing allowance.
+Is the housing allowance considered income and where do I report it?

-If you are a minister and receive as part of your salary (for services as a minister) an amount officially designated as a rental allowance, you can exclude from gross income the lesser of the following amounts:
+If you receive as part of your salary (for services as a minister) an amount officially designated as a housing allowance, you can exclude from gross income the lesser of the following amounts:

 - the amount actually used to provide or rent a home;